batu-piri/coursera_test/README.md

 # coursera_test
-this is about from my coursera lessons, notes, and stuff like thaT
+this is about and from my coursera lessons; notes, and stuff like that! thanks a lot Coursera!